azat-co/practicalnode/chapter3/chapter3.md

 })
 ```

-we can refactor into using an if/else condition with `require.main === module` which would either export the server Express app object (false) for usage in the Mocha test file (`tests/index.js`) or boot up the server right away (true):
+Let's refactor into using an if/else condition with `require.main === module` which would either export the server Express app object (false) for usage in the Mocha test file (`tests/index.js`) or boot up the server right away (true).
+We would move the `listen()` into the new `boot()` function which is either called directly or exported to be called by another file.

 ```js
 const server = http.createServer(app)